-- ENFORCEMENT: The New York State Department of Labor's Division of Safety and Health (DOSH) is responsible for administering and enforcing the Act.
-The Commissioner issues safety and health standards, and Safety and Health Inspectors and Hygienists conduct on-site inspections to ensure compliance with the Act. - INSPECTION: The Act requires that a representative of the employer and a representative authorized by the employees be given an opportunity to accompany the DOSH Inspector or Hygienist for the purpose of aiding the inspection. - TO COMPLY ORDER: If the DOSH Inspector or Hygienist believes an employer has violated the Act, an order to comply will be issued to the employer.
+Health (DOSH) is responsible for administering and enforcing the Act.
+The Commissioner issues safety and health standards, and Safety and Health Inspectors and Hygienists conduct on-site inspections to ensure

+INSPECTION: The Act requires that a representative of the employer and a monetary penalties.

+TO COMPLY ORDER:

+If the DOSH Inspector or Hygienist believes an employer has violated the Act, an order to comply will be issued to the employer.
 Each order will specify a time period within which the violation must be corrected.
-If the violation remains uncorrected, the employer may be subject to monetary penalties.
+If the violation remains uncorrected, the employer may be subject to